apophis30/web-research-agent/docs.md

 **Input**: User query, search parameters (depth, result limit)
 **Output**: Search results with URLs, titles, and snippets
 **Implementation**: Uses the Serper API to perform Google searches with configurable parameters.
-**Decision Making**: Results are ranked by relevance and selected for further processing based on query relevance.

 ### 3.2 Web Scraper/Crawler